How To Feed A Loon

 • 5 oz spinach fresh, stemmed, and washed

-• 2 tbsp lemon juice from 2 lemons
+• 2 tablespoon lemon juice from 2 lemons

 • ½ cup green olives pitted, halved